jason-davey/studio/PLAYBOOK.md

     *   **Solution:** Ensure `.env.local` is correctly created and populated with all `NEXT_PUBLIC_FIREBASE_*` variables from your Firebase project settings.
 Restart your Next.js development server after creating/modifying `.env.local`.
 See section 2.2.
 - **Login/Registration Not Working:**
     *   Ensure you have enabled "Email/Password" as a sign-in method in your Firebase project's Authentication settings.
-    *   Check browser console for specific Firebase Auth error codes.
+    *   Check browser console for specific Firebase Auth error codes (e.g., `auth/configuration-not-found` if `.env.local` is misconfigured or Firebase app is not initialized correctly).
 - **Remote Config Values Not Updating:**
     *   Ensure "Publish changes" in Firebase Remote Config.
 Note fetch intervals (minimumFetchIntervalMillis).
 - **A/B Test Not Starting/No Data:**